rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 It should also be noted that these providers may not be verified by the Geyser team, and the server providers below are reported as working by members of the community.

+**Warning: The below are all for the plugin versions of Geyser unless otherwise specified**

 ## Built-in Geyser
 * [Minehut](https://minehut.com/) (Connect via `bedrock.minehut.com` and do `/join <servername>`)